 For all studies, subgroup analyses commonly identified different optimal cutoffs for different subgroups.
-In several instances, optimal cut-points were lower for females than for males, for blacks than for whites, and for the very young and older ages versus general adults.
+In several instances, optimal cut-points were lower for females than for males, for blacks than for whites, and for the very young and older ages than for general adults.
 However, with little replication and sometimes conflicting results, evidence does not clearly support any specific alternate cut-points for the subgroups and instruments explored.
-One study103 among young adults reported test accuracy for male and female subgroups to detect unhealthy alcohol use employing the AUDIT and AUDIT-C. The optimal cutoff for the AUDIT was ≥8 for both sexes; for the AUDIT-C, females had a lower cutoff than males (≥5 vs. ≥7).
-Another study among young adults found lower optimal cutoffs for the AUDIT and AUDIT-C for females versus males.121 For adults, four studies found lower optimal cut-points for females than males on both the AUDIT and the AUDIT-C,^{87, 109, 116, 128} however, one of these128, 134 reported no difference in performance characteristics by sex at the standard cutoffs for the AUDIT.
-Three studies examining single-item screeners found no difference in test accuracy between males and females 100, 120, 127 but one study found lower optimal cutoffs for females.
-100, 133
+One study among young adults reported test accuracy for male and female subgroups to detect unhealthy alcohol use employing the AUDIT and AUDIT-C. The optimal cutoff for the AUDIT was 8 or higher for both sexes; for the AUDIT-C, females had a lower cutoff than males (≥5 vs. ≥7).
+Another study among young adults found lower optimal cutoffs for the AUDIT and AUDIT-C for females versus males.
+For adults, four studies found lower optimal cut-points for females than males on both the AUDIT and the AUDIT-C; 93, 115, 122, 134 however, one of these 134, 140 reported no difference in performance characteristics by sex at the standard cutoffs for the AUDIT.
+Three studies examining single-item screeners found no difference in test accuracy between males and females 106, 126, 133 but one study found lower optimal cutoffs for females.
+106, 139

 Race/ethnicity differences were suggested in some, but not all, studies.
-One study among young adults reported the same cutoffs for the AUDIT for white and black males, but lower for black females versus white females.121 The same study121 reported lower cutoffs for the AUDIT-C for black versus white participants.
-For general adults, race/ethnicity differences in the optimal cutoffs were reported for single-item screeners in one study with higher optimal cutoffs for American Indian, white, and Hispanic participants versus Asian and black participants^{100, 133} but no statistically significant difference was found for race/ethnicity in two other studies.^{120, 127, 138} Volk and colleagues^{128, 134} reported no difference by race/ethnicity for the AUDIT, and while the test accuracy in the same group of participants varied by race/ethnicity for the AUDIT-C, the authors did not recommend using different cutoffs for race/ethnicity in practice.
+One study among young adults reported the same cutoffs for the AUDIT for white and black males, but lower for black females versus white females.
+The same study reported lower cutoffs for the AUDIT-C for black versus white participants.
+For general adults, race/ethnicity differences in the optimal cutoffs were reported for single-item screeners in one study, with higher optimal cutoffs for American Indian, white, and Hispanic participants versus Asian and black participants, but no statistically significant difference was found for race/ethnicity in two other studies.
+126, 133, 144 Volk and colleagues reported no difference by race/ethnicity for the AUDIT, and while the test accuracy in the same group of participants varied by race/ethnicity for the AUDIT-C, the authors did not recommend using different cutoffs for race/ethnicity in practice.

 Socioeconomic status was examined in two studies of single-item screening tests, with no difference reported.
-120, 127
+126, 133

-In general, older adults^{88, 100} tended to have lower optimal cutoffs than the general adult population.
-Among adolescents, one study suggested lower cutoffs to detect alcohol dependence for single-item screeners,95 but in another study, the optimal cutoffs remained the same for younger (12 to 14 years) and older (15 to 17 years) adolescents to detect AUD.96 When comparing adolescents (12 to 17 years) to young adults (18 to 20 years) within the same study, the optimal cutoffs to detect AUD were higher for young adults.96
+In general, older adults tended to have lower optimal cutoffs than the general adult population.
+Among adolescents, one study suggested lower cutoffs to detect alcohol dependence for single-item screeners, but in another study, the optimal cutoffs remained the same for younger (ages 12 to 14 years) and older (ages 15 to 17 years) adolescents to detect AUD.
+When comparing adolescents (ages 12 to 17 years) to young adults (ages 18 to 20 years) within the same study, the optimal cutoffs to detect AUD were higher for young adults.